vitamins999/uBooze/README.md

 Furthermore, the website also allows users to register accounts and login (along with OAuth integration for Google and Facebook).
 From here, they can choose to favourite a product, whereby favourited productIDs are saved in the database for that user.
 If they return to their favourite page in the future, a request is made to the database to return products that are found in their favourite product field, thus populating their product page with all of their favourite products.

-Essentially, Ubooze is a standard CRUD full stack web app, where the database's data (with the exception of user data) is populated by a Node.js command line web scraper.
+Essentially, uBooze is a standard CRUD full stack web app, where the database's data (with the exception of user data) is populated by a Node.js command line web scraper.

 ## Technologies Used